Ramtane Lamamra: Career

+Later career

 On 5 October 2017, Lamamra was appointed by the Chairperson of the African Union, Moussa Faki Mahamat, as the High Representative for Silencing the Guns in Africa.

 Recently, he also became a member of the High-Level Group of the Africa-Europe Foundation.

+Since 2017, Lamamra has been a member of the High-level Advisory Board of the United Nations Secretary-General on Mediation.
+Between 2018 and 2021, he served as a Member of the African Union High-Level Implementation Panel for Sudan, South Sudan and the Horn of Africa.

 On 7 July 2021, his return to the post of foreign minister was announced, as part of a cabinet reshuffle.

-He is a member of the Cosmos Club and the University Club of Washington DC.
+Lamamra is a member of the Cosmos Club and the University Club of Washington DC.